ImageMagick/Usage-Markdown/thumbnails/index.md

 You can also include larger resolutions such as 128 or 256 pixels, but few browsers would make use of them.
 The 16 and 32 pixel reolotions are much more common.
-Also many browsers will fewer color reduce the images so are to reduce the space used to store it in a users bookmarks file.
+Also many browsers will further color reduce the images so as to minimise the space used to store it in a user's bookmarks file.

 This brings us to one other point.
-As only the smallest of images are typically used, with further color reduction, it is recommented to keep the images as small and as well defined as posible.
+As only the smallest of images are typically used, with further color reduction, it is recommended to keep the images as small and as well defined as posible.

 As mentioned only the "`favion.ico`" image found on the top level directory of a web site is generally used, however you can also specify the location of the link thumbnail image by adding the following HTML tag to the headers of your pages...